CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

    - Images in all datasets are resized to **224x224** to match the input requirements of Vision Transformers.

 2. **Models**:
-   - The paper experiments with three widely used Vision Transformer models:
+   - The paper experiments with three widely used Vision Transformer models
      - **ViT-B**: Vision Transformer Base with 16x16 patches.
      - **ViT-L**: Vision Transformer Large with 16x16 patches.
      - **DeiT-B**: Data-efficient Image Transformer Base with 16x16 patches.